FE colleges must embrace digital

 The further education sector is entering an exciting period of change, as colleges rapidly turn away from traditional attitudes and towards a much more competitive, target-driven, commercial way of thinking.

-With such a range of career paths and options now open to learners – from apprenticeships and employer programmes, to sixth form colleges – it is no surprise to see FE colleges starting to pay serious attention to their competitiveness as they strive to attract the best candidates, raise funding, engage better with employers, and promote dialogue with policymakers and other stakeholders.
+With such a range of career paths and options now open to learners – from apprenticeships and employer programmes to sixth form colleges – it is no surprise to see FE colleges starting to pay serious attention to their competitiveness as they strive to attract the best candidates, raise funds, improve employer engagement and promote dialogue with policymakers and other stakeholders.

 Today, many colleges would even say that their digital properties are the most important real estate they have; long before a learner steps onto campus for the open day, enrolment, or the first lesson, almost every individual will have made their decision to engage with the college based on their experience with its website or a digital recruitment campaign.